 In this post, we’ve provided 7 inspiring examples of predictive analytics in action.
 From the mundane to the magical, predictive analytics and machine learning are already helping transform our world.

 Considering how fast this field is evolving, you can bet the power of predictive analytics will continue to grow.
 Who knows what the future holds?
 One thing’s for sure, predictive analytics will play a big part in telling us.
+If you’re interested in looking at more real-world applications of predictive analytics, it may help to read some related data analytics blogs—we’ve made a roundup of our favorites here.

 To learn more about data analytics, try this free, five-day data analytics short course.
 You can also read more introductory data analytics topics: